 That sounds simple, but the business value is significant.
 A standard mobile time punch tells you when someone tapped a screen.
 A geofenced punch tells you whether that punch happened where it was supposed to happen.
 For companies managing dozens or hundreds of off-site workers, that distinction matters every day.

-Without location rules, managers often spend too much time chasing basic facts.
-Did the employee arrive?
-Did they go to the correct account?
-Did they clock in from the parking lot, the wrong building, or from home before driving over?
 A geofence does not solve every attendance problem by itself, but it gives operations teams a much stronger starting point.

 Better attendance accuracy at the job site